 - The chemical composition of air samples were then compared between fabrics.

 - Additionally, a sensory assessment was undertaken on individual chemical components as they were separated by the GC-column.
 Each odorant detected during the sensory assessment was allocated a descriptor and was assessed for odour intensity.
-Where possible, the molecular assessment was used to identify chemicals associated with each response in the sensory assessment.
+When possible, the molecular assessment was used to identify chemicals associated with each response in the sensory assessment.

 A number of compounds associated with cheesy, rancid, sour and sweaty notes were positively identified during the assessment.
-These compounds were distinguished as being among the principal contributors sweat odour.
+These compounds were distinguished as being among the principal contributors of sweat odour.
 The relative strength of these compounds could then be compared between the samples in order to assess performance.

-Figure 2 presents a graphical representation (spider chart) of the odorants perceived during GC-O classified by general categories.
+Figure 2 presents a graphical representation (spider chart) of the odorants perceived during GC-O classified in general categories.
 The most prominent odour categories are cheesy, fatty/waxy and phenolic.
 Here we can see that fabrics S1 and S2 retained the unpleasant cheesy, sweaty, sulfur notes more than the other test fabrics.